 Ring Arch & The Tunnel, Arches National Park

 In our continued quest to escape the worst of the spring break crowds around Moab, we headed to a couple lesser known features in Arches National Park, Ring Arch and The Tunnel.
 Neither of these destinations have official trails, but there are distinct user routes to both.
 They can be visited in the same hike along a 5.0 mile Y shaped route.
-The unofficial trail begins at the Courthouse Wash pullout a short distance east of the Courthouse Towers Viewpoint.
-I only recommend this hike for those with a detailed map of the park and who have experience hiking in a desert environment.
-Please stay on the user trails at all times and do not venture off onto the cryptobiotic crust which is fragile and an essential part of the desert ecosystem.
+I only recommend this hike for experienced hikers with a detailed map of the park.
+Please stay on the trails at all times and do not venture off onto the cryptobiotic crust which is fragile and an essential part of the desert ecosystem.